 However, just like screen time, start winding the activity down before naptime.
 If your toddler feels like they’re missing out, they will resist going to sleep at nap time.
 Who’d want to miss out on a great game of hide-and-seek or Paw Patrol?

 As naptime draws nears, use at least 15 minutes to wind down.
 Stick to soothing activities like singing, stories, cuddles, or whatever they enjoy doing that’s low energy.
 This will help prevent sparking a tantrum by taking away something they’re super engaged in.

 Do you have one of those “Do Not Ring The Doorbell – Baby Sleeping!” signs?

-Doorbells, dogs barking, and back-up signals are loud jarring noises that wakes your child shortly after they’ve fallen asleep.
-Even worse, you child has also released some of that sleep pressure we worked so hard to build while they were awake, and that’s going to make it even harder for them to get back to sleep.
+Doorbells, dogs barking, and back-up signals are loud jarring noises that wake your child shortly after they’ve fallen asleep.
+Even worse, your child has also released some of that sleep pressure we worked so hard to build while they were awake, and that’s going to make it even harder for them to get back to sleep.

 The best way to cover these loud noises is with more environmental noise such as a white noise machine.
 They provide noise cover from sudden, unexpected noises, which are the ones that tend to wake your baby up.

 Make sure to check the volume level.
 White noise machines can get louder than recommended.
 Babies shouldn’t be exposed to noise over 60 dB for extended periods of time.

 Hopefully, these tips will reduce your naptime battles.
 However, nothing compares to teaching your child to fall asleep independently.
 This will have your child sleep through the night and day.